-

 Article 4a - Performance-based navigation instrument rating privileges

-The deadline for compliance by instrument rated pilots of the above regulation has been extended to 25 April 2021 (See AN P34).
+The deadline for compliance by instrument rated pilots of the above regulation was 25 April 2021 (See AN P34).
+Anyone wishing to have their IR revalidated or renewed shall have evidence of PBN.

 Following that date, holders of an IR without a PBN endorsement may nor exercise the privileges of an IR.